-- Each year The Heritage Lottery Fund provides £3m worth of grants through their Sharing Heritage Grants to not-for-profit groups wanting to explore their community’s heritage.
-In 2017 Melbourne Festival received a £10,000 Heritage Lottery Fund grant for their exciting project celebrating Melbourne’s Market Gardening Heritage – “For the Love of Lettuce”.
+Each year The Heritage Lottery Fund provides £3m worth of grants through their Sharing Heritage Grants to not-for-profit groups wanting to explore their community’s heritage.
+Melbourne Festival in South Derbyshire is celebrating a £10,000 Heritage Lottery Fund grant for their exciting new project celebrating Melbourne’s Market Gardening Heritage – “For the Love of Lettuce”.

 If you would like more information about how to get involved the Festival team can be contacted through the Festival Office on 07765 819428 or email email@example.com or via the Community Care Office in Derby Road.